ngs-docs/2015-oct-nonmodel/m-data-analysis.rst

    module load R
    Rscript lung_saliva.R

-This will produce two files, `edgeR-MA-plot.pdf <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/subset/edgeR-MA-plot.pdf>`__ and `edgeR-lung-vs-salivary.csv <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/subset/edgeR-lung-vs-salivary.csv>`__.
+This will produce two files, `edgeR-MA-plot.pdf <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/subset/edgeR-MA-plot.pdf>`__ and `edgeR-lung-vs-salivary.csv <http://2014-msu-rnaseq.readthedocs.org/en/latest/_static/subset/edgeR-lung-vs-salivary.csv>`__; they will be in your ``rnaseq/script`` folder in your home directory on the HPC.
+The CSV file can be opened directly in Excel.

+Links:

+* `edgeR tutorial from UT Austin <https://wikis.utexas.edu/display/bioiteam/Differential+gene+expression+analysis#Differentialgeneexpressionanalysis-Optional:edgeR>`__

 Next: :doc:`m-hpc-qsub`